musicode/react-native-pure-file-picker/README.md

 .catch(error => {
   let { code } = error
   // -1: click cancel button
-  // 1: external storage is not available
+  // 1: has no permissions
-  // 2: has no permissions
+  // 2: denied the requested permissions
-  // 3: denied the requested permissions
+  // 3: external storage is not writable
 })
 ```